Skip to main content

 #!/usr/bin/env bash

-export ACCESSKEY=
+export ACCESSKEY=x4u5j20mdbj98-x3btmtjfhffmrc-z6ogidu7vm3shg

-export WHATAP_HOST=
+export WHATAP_HOST=127.0.0.1

-export CLUSTER=
+export CLUSTER=xxxx

-export REGION=
+export REGION=xxxx

 export LAUNCH_TYPE=EC2